anutosh097/AssignmentSolve/README.md

 I am sharing some screenshots related to development process that I had taken.Hoping to complete this by Saturday noon.
 ***

-## Commands to be run to run the app
+## Commands to follow to run the app

 ***
 Clone the repository